sdavydouski/dummy/README.md

 git submodule update
 misc\assimp_build.bat
 ```
 Visual Studio solution is available at `src\dummy.sln`.
 After successful build the resulting executables and DLL can be found in `game` directory.
-Run `game\assets_builder.exe` to generate engine assets.
-Run `win32_dummy.exe` from within `game` directory to launch the engine.
+Run `assets_builder.exe` to generate engine assets.
+Run `win32_dummy.exe` to launch the engine.
 ### Linux
 Not supported
 ### MacOS